asset222/Offensive-Security/WEP-Cracking/README.md

 | Sufficient IVs collected | Successful |
 | WEP key recovered | Successful |
 | Recovered key verified | Successful |

+   - The experiment demonstrated that an adversary within wireless network range could potentially recover a WEP key after collecting enough network packets.
+No direct access to the router                  configuration or original password was required during the recovery process.

+- ### Challenges and Troubleshooting
+   - Wireless Adapter Connected to the Host Instead of Kali

+         - Problem: The external wireless adapter was detected by the Windows host but was not available inside Kali Linux.

+         - Resolution: The USB adapter was disconnected from the host and manually connected to the Kali Linux VM through VMware's removable-device settings.
+Disconnecting/Connecting the Synaptics icon in the VMware got the wireless connectivity back to the Kali VM.

+   - VMware NAT Connectivity Issue

+         - Problem: Virtual machines using NAT networking temporarily lost internet connectivity.

+         - Resolution: The relevant VMware networking services on the Windows host were restarted, restoring NAT connectivity.

+   - Insufficient Initialization Vectors

+         - Problem: Aircrack-ng could not recover the key when only a small number of IVs had been collected.

+         - Resolution: More authorised test traffic was generated and packet capture continued until enough IVs were available for analysis.